jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_cookbook/imagemath.rst

 Map Algebra with ImageMath
 ==========================

-You can open the ImageMath raster calculator under *Applications -> ImageMath*
+You can open the ImageMath raster calculator under :menuselection:`Applications --> ImageMath`

 Calculate NDVI
 ~~~~~~~~~~~~~~